leontoeides/indicium/README.md

 assert_eq!(resulting_keys, Some(vec![&1]));
 ```

+Note that currently `maximum_search_results` is only observed by the `search`
+method and not by this `keyword_search` method.
+This method will potentially
+return thousands of results depending on the size of your collection.
+This is
+because `search` relies on this function, and it needs a full list of keys to
+properly rank the results by relevance.

 Search only supports exact keyword matches and does not use fuzzy matching.
 Consider providing the `autocomplete` feature to your users as an ergonomic
 alternative to fuzzy matching.